 What is a video appointment?

-A full consultation with a healthcare professional using video technology and covering the same information as in a face to face appointment.
+A full consultation with a healthcare professional using video technology and covering the same information as a face-to-face appointment.

-We will take notes during the consultation and you will have the full opportunity to discuss any concerns you may have.
+We will take notes during the consultation and you will have an opportunity to discuss any concerns you may have.
 All your information is held in the strictest confidence.

-What do I need to do in advance?
+What do I need to do in advance of my appointment?

-- Email photographs of your wound or limb to firstname.lastname@example.org at a convenient time as near to the date of your appointment as possible
+- Email photographs of your wound or limb to firstname.lastname@example.org.
+Please take photos as near to the date of your appointment as possible

 - When emailing, please include your name, address and date of birth

-- Collect together any relevant medical information e.g. letter from hospital or GP
+- Collect together any relevant medical information e.g. letters from hospital or GP

 What do I need to make my video call?